natalieagus/50002/docs/Software/p_asyncio.md

 {: .important-title}
 > The Consequence
 >
-> If higher priority interrupts happen at a high rate, requests with lower priorities might be interrupted repeatedly -- potentially resulting in **starvation**.
+> If higher priority interrupts happen at a high rate, requests with lower priorities might be interrupted repeatedly -- potentially resulting in <span class="orange-bold">starvation</span>.

 There is no easy solution to this issue, each scheduling policy has their own pros and cons.

 ## Worked Example on Scheduling Policies

 Each scheduling policy has its own pros and cons.
-Non-preemptive Kernel is simpler to develop, but without it the device with the slowest service time constraints response to the fastest devices.
-With preemption, latency for higher priority devices is not affected by service times of the lower priority devices.
+Non-preemptive Kernel (Weak Policy) is simpler to develop, but without it the device with the slowest service time constraints response to the fastest devices.
+With preemption (Strong Policy) latency for higher priority devices is not affected by service times of the lower priority devices.
 However, this additional feature will complicate the Kernel code.

 We will use some examples to understand how each policy works.